10 Best Herbal Mucillages For Irritable Bowel Syndrome

 plantago ovata mucillage

-Plantago ovata, commonly known as psyllium, is a rich source of soluble fiber that has been studied for its potential benefits in managing irritable bowel syndrome (IBS).
+Plantago ovata, commonly known as psyllium, is a rich source of soluble fiber that has been studied for its potential benefits in managing symptoms of irritable bowel syndrome (IBS).

-However, it is important to start with a low dose and gradually increase to avoid gastrointestinal discomfort.
+However, it is important to start with small doses and gradually increase intake to avoid gastrointestinal discomfort.

 2. Aloe barbadensis